geobeyond/pygeoapi-prefect/docs/user-guide/defining-processes.md

 A simple example, meant to work together with [the prefect flow defined earlier](#implement-process-as-a-prefect-flow):

+!!! warning

+    Inside your custom processor modules be sure to use absolute imports.
+Otherwise the prefect deployment may not be able to find all of your code's dependencies.

 ```python
 from prefect import flow
 from pygeoapi.models import processes as schemas